-It's a steady bank "jog" at the moment, not a full-bore run.
-But it threatens to undermine the finances of those countries' already-stressed lenders.
-And if it does turn into a full bank run after Greece's crucial election on Sunday, it could hasten financial disaster in Europe and help spread turmoil around the world.
+It’s a steady bank “jog” at the moment than a full-bore run.
+But it threatens to undermine the finances of those countries’ already-stressed lenders.
+And if it does turn into a full bank run after Greece’s crucial election on Sunday, it could hasten financial disaster in Europe and help spread turmoil around the world.

-Since the Greek debt crisis broke in late 2009, deposits have fallen by 30 percent.
-Savers have slowly pulled some (EURO)72 billion ($90.24 billion) from local lenders, with total household and corporate deposits standing at (EURO)165.9 billion ($207.94 billion) in April, according to the latest data from the Bank of Greece.
+Since the Greek debt crisis broke in late 2009, deposits have fallen by 30 percent cent, as savers have slowly pulled some (EURO)72 billion ($90.24 billion) from local lenders, with total household and corporate deposits standing at (EURO)165.9 billion ($207.94 billion) in April, according to the latest data from the Bank of Greece.

-Spain's financial turmoil quickly worsened in late May, when Bankia, the country's second-largest lender, announced it needed capital of (EURO)19 billion to stay afloat.
-Bankia denied reports of a rush by its customers to withdraw, but the bailout scared Spaniards who assumed their money was safe.
+Spain’s financial turmoil quickly worsened in late May, when the country’s second-largest lender announced it needed capital of (EURO)19 billion to stay afloat.
+Bankia denied reports of a rush by its customers to withdraw but the bailout scared Spaniards who assumed their money was safe.

-Bankia client Rosa Monsivais panicked and decided she had to move her savings from Bankia to a bank she thought would be safer.
+Bankia client Rosa Monsivais panicked and decided she had to move her savings from Bankia to one she thought would be safer.
 She chose a foreign bank with Spanish operations, the Dutch owned ING bank.

 It took longer than she thought, leading to anxious days until she knew her money was in her new account.

-The flight of money from other countries was seen as one factor pushing up central London house prices, according to Knight Frank, a real estate agency dealing in high-end property.
+In the U.K., the eurozone crisis was seen as one factor pushing up central London house price, according to Knight Frank, a real estate agency dealing in high-end property.